 Border terriers, on the other hand, are a small breed that only grows to between 13 and 16 inches tall at the shoulder.
 They weigh around 11 to 15 pounds.
 Irish wolfhounds are gentle giants, known for being loyal, loving, and good-natured.

-They’re relatively calm dogs and make great companions, but they do need plenty of exercise to stay healthy and happy.
+They’re relatively calm dogs and make great companions, but they do need plenty of exercises to stay healthy and happy.

 Border terriers are also intelligent and affectionate dogs that make great family pets.
 They’re active little dogs that love to play, but they don’t require as much exercise as some other small breeds.